michaelcohen716/synthetix-community/docs/staking.md

 sidebar_label: Staking FAQs
 ---

+A range of common questions about staking SNX are listed here.
+If you have other questions, try the [other FAQ's section](https://synthetix.community/docs/other).

+If your question isn't listed on either of these pages, please join the [Synthetix Discord](http://discordapp.com/invite/FYu4qms) and ask the community in the #tech-support channel.

 ## Why does my total debt fluctuate over time?

 When you stake SNX and mint sUSD, you create a 'debt,' which is how much sUSD you need to burn to unlock your SNX again.
 Your debt represents a proportion of all the debt in the system.
 Whenever someone makes a gain through Synths, they make it against all the debt in the system.
 Therefore, if the system debt increases, your debt will proportionately increase as well.